developer-hchan/Blackjack_Strategy_Simulation/README.md

 ## What Are the Rules to Blackjack?
 These are the rules for how blackjack is played in casinos, with the player(s) playing against the dealer

-I recommend either reading the article or watching the listed youtube video below for a full overview of the rules; however, I will go over he basics in the <link general rules section here>
+I recommend either reading the article or watching the listed youtube video below for a full overview of the rules; however, I will go over the basics in the [General Rules](#general-rules) section.

 <insert an article to read>
 <insert a youtube video>